ddregalo/Cypress-Test-Vue/README.md

 # Cypress Test Vue Welcome Page

 > Using Cypress to test Vue App welcome page.
-Simple practise tests that select/assert elements and click links using the request() function.
+Simple practise tests that select/assert elements and click links using the request() function to assert 200 status codes on links.

 ## Build Setup